 A further demonstration of this temporal flexibility arises from considering delayed-response tasks (Fig. 9C), which include an interval between stimuli offset and onset of the instruction cue.
 Consistent with its ability to maintain persistent activity (Fig. 8), the LDDM shows value coding across the delay interval and implements WTA selection until instruction and accompanying activation of disinhibition.
 These results show that the LDDM – via modulation in the timing of disinhibition activation - can temporally separate the value representation and selection processes, enabling it to capture the diversity of neural dynamics seen in reaction-time, fixed-duration, and delayed-response tasks.

-GABAergic potentiation distinguishes LDDM from earlier models
+Inhibitory potentiation distinguishes LDDM from earlier models

 The architecture of disinhibition employed by the LDDM is more structured than earlier non-selective inhibition used in more standard competition networks.
 This distinction gives rise to the novel prediction from LDDM that the influence of global changes in inhibitory tone are non-selective during representation, but switch to being input-selective after disinhibition is increased.
 This reflects a fundamentally novel prediction of this class of model.
-To empirically test that key prediction, optogenetic/pharmacological manipulation of GABAergic activity could be introduced.
-The LDDM contains two different types of inhibition and thus its reaction to a GABAergic agonist depends on both the state of the disinhibitory network and the intensity of the GABAergic activation.
-To highlight the importance of that prediction, we implemented different levels of GABAergic activity in both the LDDM and the more traditional RNM.
+To empirically test that key prediction, optogenetic/pharmacological manipulation of inhibitory connection weights (e.g., via GABAergic agonist) could be introduced.
+The LDDM contains two different types of inhibition and thus its reaction to inhibitory potentiation depends on both the state of the disinhibitory network and the intensity of potentiation.
+To highlight the importance of that prediction, we implemented different levels of inhibitory connection weights in both the LDDM and the standard RNM.

 [Insert Figure 10 about here]

-At the neural level, the LDDM predicts a dissociable effect of increased inhibition on excitatory neuron activity (Fig 10A).
-During option representation (cue interval in fixed duration trials), increased inhibition increases both recurrent and lateral inhibition, leading to decreased excitatory neuron firing rates and a weaker modulation by value.
-During option selection (go/choice intervals in fixed duration trials), stimulation of local disinhibition increases WTA activity but decreases the late-stage representation of value.
-At the behavioral level, these changes should produce a speeding up of RTs and a decrease in choice accuracy (Fig. 10B), expected differences between control and agonist that would be evident in chronometric and psychometric curves (Fig. 10C).
-Note that the qualitative predictions for agonist effects on RT and accuracy (i.e. direction of change) are robust to specific LDDM parameterizations (Fig. 10D).
-In contrast, in more traditional networks like the RNM that employ non-selective inhibition, increased inhibition suppresses both the baseline and WTA stages of neural activities (Fig. 10E).
+At the neural level, the LDDM predicts a dissociable effect of potentiated inhibition on the primary (i.e., R) neuron’s activity (Fig 10A).
+During option representation (cue interval in fixed duration trials), potentiated inhibition increases both recurrent and lateral inhibition, leading to decreased firing rates and a weaker modulation by value on the primary neurons.
+During option selection (go/choice intervals in fixed duration trials), stimulation of local disinhibition increases WTA activity and simultaneously decreases the late-stage representation of value.
+As an outcome, these changes produce a speeding up of RTs but a decreased choice accuracy (Fig. 10B).
+The expected differences between the control condition and the inhibitory potentiation condition would be evident in chronometric and psychometric curves across different levels of inputs (Fig. 10C).
+Note that the qualitative predictions for inhibitory potentiation effects on RT and accuracy (i.e., the direction of changes) are robust to specific LDDM parameterizations (Fig. 10D).
+In contrast, in more traditional networks like the RNM that employ non-selective inhibition, potentiated inhibition suppresses the excitatory neural activities during the WTA competition (Fig. 10E).
 The suppression in neural coding will slow down RTs but will not affect the choice accuracy (Figs. 10F and G).
-These novel predictions could be readily tested and differentiate models that rely on the structured disinhibition that we propose from models that employ more traditional changes in the E/I balance to achieve state changes.
+These novel predictions could be readily tested and differentiate models that rely on the structured disinhibition that we propose from models, which employs traditional changes in the E/I balance to achieve state changes.